mrcxmrj/weather-recommendations/README.md

 You can check it out [here](https://weather-recommendations.onrender.com/).
 You can also view the endpoints at `/docs` route.
 ## Build from source
 ### Connecting with Spotify
-You need to create a new app in the [Spotify developer dashboard](https://developer.spotify.com/dashboard) and add your development server address (e.g. http://localhost:8000/) to Redirect URIs column.
+You need to create a new app in the [Spotify developer dashboard](https://developer.spotify.com/dashboard) and add your development server address (e.g. http://127.0.0.1:8000/) to Redirect URIs column.
 This will also generate your apps Client ID and Client secret.
+> [!IMPORTANT]
+> Make sure that the address you added as Redirect URI in Spotify matches your dev server's address - including the trailing `/`
 ### Connecting with Weather API
 I used [weather api](https://www.weatherapi.com/).
 After creating an account the key will be available in the Dashboard section.
 ### Dotenv